gmcmacran/survivoR/README.md

 According to this model, an estimated 70% of patients live at least 3.25 years after being admitted.

-Survival is much worse for patients with complications.
+Survival is worse for patients with complications.

+![](README_files/figure-commonmark/unnamed-chunk-8-1.png)

 Note the two survival curves have the exact same curvature.
 This is due to the proportional hazard assumption of the Cox model.

-![](README_files/figure-commonmark/unnamed-chunk-8-1.png)

 Controlling for other variables, complications are associated with worse survival.